MikeFultonDev/zos-ccsid-converter/PACKAGE_SUMMARY.md

 ✅ Apache 2.0 license included
 ✅ Ready for pip installation and distribution

-The package is ready to be distributed to customers via source distribution, built packages, or private PyPI repository.
+The package is ready to be distributed to customers via source distribution, built packages, or private PyPI repository